bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 I think in all of these examples, the attack I outlined is kind of theoretical, but it's mostly just to illustrate that there is leakage that's still kind of there.
 There are some other options which people kind of suggest.
 I don't know if you guys are the audience who would exactly suggest this.
-I guess industry kind of more, I don't know, the A16Z folks or whatever would say, oh, why don't you just run it on AWS?
+I guess industry kind of more.
+The A16Z folks or whatever would say: "Oh, why don't you just run it on AWS?"
 But of course, kind of just replacing a box with a different box, right?
 Here, now you're just trusting the cloud provider kind of to do everything.
 And I guess another suggestion folks have is running a full node.
-And I think that, you know, to be honest, that is a great suggestion.
+And I think that, to be honest, that is a great suggestion.
 If you want really sovereign kind of control over the data, I think running a full node yourself is a good idea.
 It is just kind of hard.
 I mean, you have to make it remotely accessible.
 It's kind of annoying to set up and maintain.
 If we could find a way without having to run a full node, allow clients to kind of privately query the blockchain, that would still be a good thing because we want to reduce the barrier to entry, we want more people to use this.
-Yeah, I mean, there aren't that many full nodes, so not that many people do something like this.
+There aren't that many full nodes, so not that many people do something like this.
 So the way Spiral works is it uses homomorphic encryption to remove the wallet addresses piece of the query.
 So the server is still learning your IP address, but now there's no useful data to correlate with that IP address.
 The basic idea is a spiral uses homomorphic encryption to encrypt your query when it leaves your device, and then it's able to process your query and return an encrypted answer without learning anything about your query.